Skip to main content

 • Major Biosphere Events

-The CAMECA 1300Hr3 provides C, O and S isotope measurements of that can be coupled with SHRIMP geochronological constraints to study the effect of major global geological events on the biosphere, i.e. glacial epochs, Large Igneous Province flood basalts eruptions and mass extinction events.
+The CAMECA 1300HR3 provides C, O, and S isotope measurements of that can be coupled with SHRIMP geochronological constraints to study the effect of major global geological events on the biosphere, i.e. glacial epochs, major volcanic eruptions, mass extinction events and anthropogenic impacts on the environment.

 • Biogeochemistry and Paleontology

-C, O and S isotopes allow scientists to identify and study early Earth bacteria, stromatolites, and eukaryotic organisms.
-Similarly, these isotopes can be applied to the study of higher order life forms, such as foram, algae, vascular plants, molluscs, corals, arthropods, chordates (vertebrate teeth and bones).
+Carbon, O, and S isotopes allow scientists to identify and study early Earth bacteria, stromatolites, and eukaryotic organisms.
+Similarly, these isotopes can be applied to the study of higher order life forms, such as forams, algae, vascular plants, molluscs, corals, arthropods, chordates (vertebrate teeth and bones).

 • Volcanology

-CAMECA U-Th disequilibria ages allows us to the study the recent eruption history of active volcanoes and assess the eruption hazards of potential super-volcanoes.
+Accessory mineral U-Th disequilibria ages allow us to the study the recent eruption history of active volcanoes and assess the eruption hazards of potential super-volcanoes and their geothermal resources.

 • Ore Deposit formation and evolution

-Li, C, O, S and Pb isotopes are often used in research into ore localisation, ore sources, and ore remobilisation, and the CAMECA IMS 1300HR3 will aid ore deposit exploration by Australian and international mining companies.
+Lithium, C, O, S and Pb isotopes are often used in research into ore localisation, and at high spatial resolution, these isotopes can identify ore sources remobilisation processes.
+The CAMECA IMS 1300HR3 supports ore deposit exploration by Australian and international mining companies and provides isotopic fingerprinting for assuring sustainable supply chains.

 • Sedimentology